 We have certain non-cancelable leases for property and equipment, which require fixed monthly rental payments and expire at various dates through 2056.
-Rental expense under these operating leases has been included in operating expenses in the accompanying statements of operations and totaled approximately \$57 million, \$26 million and \$21 million for the years ended December 31, 2012, 2011 and 2010, respectively, which include contingent rentals totaling \$6 million in 2012.
-During the three months ended December 31, 2012, approximately \$4 million of rental expense was recovered through related sublease rental income.
+Rental expense under these operating leases has been included in operating expenses in the accompanying statements of operations and totaled approximately \$140 million, \$57 million and \$26 million for the years ended December 31, 2013, 2012 and 2011, respectively, which include contingent rentals totaling \$22 million and \$6 million in 2013 and 2012, respectively.
+During the years ended December 31, 2013 and 2012, approximately \$24 million and \$4 million, respectively, of rental expense was recovered through related sublease rental income.